 This course is for any student.
-It offers excellent preparation for life through an understanding of the legal system and its processes.
-Legal Studies provides a flexible learning structure with a particular emphasis on hands on learning, to allow students to acquire skills in analysing, conducting independent research and development of coherent arguments.
+It offers excellentpreparation for life through an understanding of the legal system and its processes.
+Legal Studiesprovides a flexible learning structure with a particular emphasis on hands on learning, to allow students to acquire skills in analysing, conducting independent research and development of coherent arguments.

-All of these help to prepare students for further education, training and employment.
+All of this helps to prepare students for further education, training and employment.